 Canvas Course Setup

-Setting up your course up in Canvas head of each new semester does not have to be complicated.
+Setting up your course in Canvas ahead of each new semester does not have to be complicated.
 This guide calls out a number of important steps with short video tutorials included, to guide you on your way to creating a rich online learning experience for your students.
 Links to more detailed guidance and online resources are signposted along the way.

 - The QUB Canvas Course Development Guide which supports the creation of blended and fully online courses and is underpinned by Universal Design for Learning (UDL) principles to ensure inclusive pedagogical practices that enhance the learner experience.

 We recommend taking the opportunity to reflect on how these two resources can support your Canvas course development and help you to identify aspects of your Canvas course/existing activities that may require enhancements.

 4 Steps from Preparation to Publishing